yanbofang/slogo/DESIGN.md

 * *The user wants to change the language to French*
  * The user clicks on the “Language” button which prompts them to select a language from a dropdown menu.
 OptionsView -> View: changeLanguage(String)

+* *The user wants a full list of commands available to them*
+ * The user clicks on the "Help" button which opens a new window with a a list of documented commands.
+OptionsView displayHelp()

 * *The user types ‘make var 50’, which creates a variable named var, which is equals to 50*
  * PromptView -> View: void runCommand(String input) -> Model: void handleInput(String input) -> Parser: List<Commands> parse(String input) -> Model -> CommandHandler: add(List<Commands>) -> CommandHandler: pop() (Pops off recent command) -> MovementFactory: executeCommand(Command) -> VariableFactory: makeVariable(String, String) -> Model: updateVar(String, String) -> VariableManager: add(String, String)